stealthman22/100-days-of-code/r2-log.md

 Started learning express.js.
 It is the most popular backend framework for Nodejs It does the string conversion of JSON data for us .

+### DAY 33 (8th October 2019)

+Learnt on Express middleware.
+An express middleware is a package that extends the functionalities of express, by performing actions on requests and responses.
+It can make changes to the request-response objects, or end the request-respond cycle.
+If a middleware function isn't ending the cycle, it must call next(), to pass control to the next middleware function.
+They are accessed using app.use()
+Example body-parser:  Parse incoming request bodies in a middleware before your handlers, available under the req.body property.